cockroachdb/docs/v19.2/cockroachcloud-console-access-management.md

 redirect-from: managed-console-access-management.html
 ---

-The **Access** page displays the name, email address, role, and invite acceptance status of the Team Members with access to your CockroachDB Cloud cluster.
+The **Access** page displays the name, email address, role, and invite acceptance status of the Team Members with access to your CockroachCloud organization.
 To view the Access page, [sign in to the Console](cockroachcloud-sign-up-for-a-cluster.html#sign-in) and click **Access**.

 <Screenshot here>